zandev/zsDoctrineRecordBuilderPlugin/README.markdown

-# Version 0.1
-zsDoctrineRecordBuilderPlugin is in an extremely experimental state.
-But the code is extremely simple and straightforward, and it's quite well test covered.
-So, feel free to fork and contribute.

 # About
 zsDoctrineRecordBuilderPlugin is a symfony 1.4 plugin, for php > 5.3.x and Doctrine 1.2, which help you to build, create and stub records for testing purpose.
 It's strongly influenced by [thoughtbot's' factory_girl](http://github.com/thoughtbot/factory_girl)

+# Version 0.1
+zsDoctrineRecordBuilderPlugin is in an experimental state, but the code is extremely simple and straightforward and it's quite well test covered.
+So, feel free to fork and contribute.

+# TODO
+Add tests covering simple and advanced usages for ::stub(), ::attributes(), and ::create()

 # Usage